 - In the main menu, click Schema > Warehouse Catalog.
 The Warehouse Catalog dialog appears:

-- In the Tickets available in the database instance list, select USER_DATA_CUST_DIM_10 table, and click ">" to move it to the Tables being used in the project list.
+- In the Tables available in the database instance list, select USER_DATA_CUST_DIM_10 table, and click ">" to move it to the Tables being used in the project list.

 - Click Save and Close